TRUE-TECH/.github/profile/README.md

 Hello, I'm Keios, an employee of R&D department.

-This Organization will be transfer to TRUE TECH as soon as possible
+This Organization will be transfered to TRUE TECH as soon as possible

 <!--